Modeling Digitals | Model Polaroids | Model Headshots & More

 Once you arrive at your session, we will go over any specific shots you are after that might be beyond your typical modeling digitals.
 This is to make sure you are not after a specific requirement of a particular agency, for example.

-During this consultation period, we can go over the outfits you have planned to use so we can plan for appropriate background changes, if needed.
+During this consultation period, we can go over the outfits you have planned to use, limited to two, so we can plan for appropriate background changes, if needed.

-The studio has accommodations like a place to hang your clothes, restrooms to change in, some beverages for you to enjoy, free Wi-Fi if needed, and so on.
+The studio has accommodations like a place to hang your clothes, restrooms to change in, some beverages for you to enjoy, and so on.

 The Model Headshot

-The model headshot is probably the first shot we will collaborate on.
+You need good modeling headshots in Los Angeles, and this is probably the primary shot we will collaborate on.
 This shot is typically close up.
-Imagine if you were wearing a button up shirt, the shot would from right around your second button and cropped tight at the top of your head, meaning little space above.
+Imagine if you were wearing a button up shirt, the shot would from right around your first or second button and cropped tight at the top of your head, meaning little space above.

 It is most common for this shot to be against an all-white background, though not necessarily a requirement because not all agencies have the same requirements.
 It is best for you to check with any specific agencies you plan to submit to if you need to meet any specific requirements they have.
 Some will list these details right on their website.

 We will create several headshots for you, so you have plenty of options to select from in order to do retouching – more on suggested retouching limitations later.
-Be sure to wear a simple top and color is as okay as black or gray.
-Avoid a white top simply because it is best that the background also be bright.
-Simple means avoid logos, busy patterns, and so on.
+Be sure to wear a simple top and color like black or gray.
+Avoid a white top or pants simply because it is best that the background also be bright.
+Simple also means avoiding logos, busy patterns, and so on.

 The Modeling Full Body Shot

-The next most important shot to create is the modeling full body shot.
-This is typically as is sounds, a shot of your entire body.
+Another important shot to create is the modeling full body shot.
+This is typically as it sounds, a shot of your entire body.
 The point is so agents you are submitting to can have a sense of your physique.
-So, form-fitting is ideal.
+So, form-fitting clothing is ideal.
 But here too it is best to avoid busy logos and patterns and instead keep things simple.
 Solid colors are best.
 It is common to use black or gray but other solid colors are okay.
-Avoid white or other very bright colors as it is usually best to do your full body shot against a bright background.
+Avoid white or other very bright colors as it is usually best to do your full body shot against a bright white background.

 For this shot too, we will create many as you pose various ways so you can ultimately have plenty of options to choose from.